stolostron/integrity-shield/README.md

       fields:
       - spec.replicas
 ```
-`ManifestIntegrityConstraint` resource includes the parameters field.
-In the parameters field, you can configure the profile for verifying resources such as ignoreFields, signers, and so on.

-### Observer
+### Monitor Kubernetes resource integrity on cluster
-Integrity shield observer continuously monitors Kubernetes manifest integrity.
-It periodically verifies resources on the cluster using [k8s-manifest-sigstore](https://github.com/sigstore/k8s-manifest-sigstore) internally and exports results to ManifestIntegrityState resources.
+Integrity shield observer continuously monitors Kubernetes resource integrity on cluster according ManifestIntegrityConstraint resources and exports results to resources called ManifestIntegrityState.

-For example, the following snippet shows an example of audit result based on one ManifestIntegrityConstraint resource.
+For example, the following snippet shows an example of audit result based on deployment-constraint.
 You can see there is one invalid deployment resource in sample-ns.

 ```yaml
 apiVersion: apis.integrityshield.io/v1